A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Constraint Inference in Stochastic Environments

 \section{Constraint Inference in Stochastic Environments}

-As Figure~\ref{fig:ICRL-flow} shows, ICRL alternates between Constrained Reinforcement Learning (CRL) and Inverse Constraint Inference (ICI) until the imitation policy can reproduce the expert demonstrations.
-The MaxEnt-based algorithms (Section~\ref{sec:deterministic-icrl}) assume deterministic training environments, without considering the influence of underlying stochasticity in the environment.
+However, the MEnt-based algorithms (Section~\ref{sec:deterministic-icrl}) assume deterministic training environments, without considering the influence of underlying stochasticity in the environment.
 Specifically, {\it stochastic transition functions introduce aleatoric uncertainty}.
-Striving for reliable constraint inference, the policy represent (e.g., the maximum entropy policy in~\ref{eqn:policy}) and the constraint model (e.g., $\cinstance_\ConstraitModel$) must be sensitive to its influence.
+Striving for reliable constraint inference, the {policy representation} (e.g., the maximum entropy policy in~\ref{eqn:policy}) and the constraint model (e.g., $\cinstance_\ConstraitModel$) must be sensitive to its influence.

-In this section, in order to develop ICRL algorithms that are robust to the underlying uncertainty in the environment, we provide an overview of 1) Maximum Causal Entropy ICRL in both discrete (Section~\ref{subsec:stochastic-icrl-discrete}) and continuous (Section~\ref{subsec:stochastic-icrl-continuous}) domains, 2) soft constraints (Section~\ref{subsec:soft-icrl}) that are compatible with the noise induced by stochastic dynamics.
+In this section, in order to develop ICRL algorithms that are robust to the underlying uncertainty in the environment, we provide an overview of 1) Maximum Causal Entropy ICRL in both discrete (Section~\ref{subsec:stochastic-icrl-discrete}) and continuous (Section~\ref{subsec:stochastic-icrl-continuous}) domains, {and} 2) soft constraints (Section~\ref{subsec:soft-icrl}) that are compatible with the noise induced by stochastic dynamics.